kamilrsyed/Simplified-MIPS-CPU-in-VHDL/README.md

 store in memory:
 sw

-enter the instrucionts and then simulate the CPU control file in modelsim to verify the design
+enter the instructions and then simulate the CPU control file in modelsim to verify the design